ChartIQ/chartiq-react-app/react-components/README.md

 ## Basic Customization

-Chart components accept two basic props, config and resources, that allow them to be customized.
+Chart components use two primary props, config and resources, that allow them to be customized.
 The config describes how the chart should be set up, what addOns and plug-ins should be enabled, hotkeys, and more.
 Resources are passed to the chart and contain utilities that the chart should use, such as a quoteFeed or a storage constructor.

 ### Customizing the chart config

 All components accept a config prop which can be modified to enable various features, set chart properties, load data and more (for full documentation see [ChartIQ Default Chart Configuration](https://documentation.chartiq.com/tutorial-Chart%20Configuration.html)).

-By default, you may pass in only the the parts of the config you want to customize, and these changes will be merged onto the the default configuration.
-For example:
+Components require only parts of the default that requires customization, although full configuration can be provided as well.
+For example to create a chart with an initial symbol of 'FB' instead of 'AAPL' use:

 ```jsx
 import Chart from @chartiq/react-components